EPA set to end California’s ability to regulate fuel economy

 California’s authority to set its own, tougher emissions standards goes back to a waiver issued by Congress during passage of the Clean Air Act in 1970.
 The state has long pushed automakers to adopt more fuel-efficient passenger vehicles that emit less pollution.
 A dozen states and the District of Columbia also follow California’s fuel economy standards.

 California Attorney General Xavier Becerra said Tuesday that the Trump administration’s action will hurt both U.S. automakers and American families.
 He said California would fight the administration in federal court.
-Environmental groups also pledged legal action.

-“The evidence is irrefutable: today’s clean car standards are achievable, science-based, and a boon for hardworking American families and public health,” said Becerra, a Democrat.
-“It’s time to remove your blinders, President Trump, and acknowledge that the only person standing in the way of progress is you.”
+“You have no basis and no authority to pull this waiver,” Becerra, a Democrat, said in a statement, referring to Trump.
+“We’re ready to fight for a future that you seem unable to comprehend.”

+California Gov. Gavin Newsom said the White House “has abdicated its responsibility to the rest of the world on cutting emissions and fighting global warming.”

 The deal struck in July between California and four of the world’s largest automakers — Ford, Honda, BMW and Volkswagen — bypassed the Trump administration’s plan to freeze emissions and fuel economy standards adopted under Obama at 2021 levels.